tchienn/ohmyfood/README.md

 # Ohmyfood

-A menu selection application.
-A CSS animation-focused project using SCSS and HTML, made for OpenClassrooms Web Development path.
+Ohmyfood is a menu selection application.
+I built this CSS animation-focused website as part of the OpenClassrooms Web Development path.

 ## For developers